- Homosexuality

 Gender-affirming care in Cocos is n/a.

-Legal recognition of non-binary gender in Cocos is not legally recognized.
+Legal recognition of non-binary gender in Cocos is intersex only.

 Intersex infant surgery in Cocos is not banned.